zuni-developer/Pretty_Plates/README.md

 # 🍽️ Pretty Plates

-**Welcome to Pretty Plates — where food becomes art.** This project showcases our restaurant's web presence, featuring a beautifully designed and interactive website that reflects our passion for flavor, creativity, and heartfelt hospitality.
+**Welcome to Pretty Plates  <i>where food becomes art.<i>** This project showcases our restaurant's web presence, featuring a beautifully designed and interactive website that reflects our passion for flavor, creativity, and heartfelt hospitality.

 ---